Immigration and COVID-19 (updated 8/3/2020)

 The ongoing outbreak of COVID-19 has impacted countries differently and prompted some governments, including the United States, to implement new travel restrictions and policies.
 The situation is still very fluid and subject to change at any time.

-Companies that have sponsored non-immigrant employees such as L-1 or H-1B (and especially employees who might need to apply for a new visa before returning to the United States) should consider limiting their travel abroad.
-Alternatively, plan for the possibility the employee will be stuck abroad for an extended period of time as U.S. embassies begin to shut down or limit their services to emergencies for U.S. citizens only.
+Foreign nationals seeking to travel to the U.S. who require a visa should be aware that most U.S. embassies and consulates around the world continue to limit their services.
+Most consular posts are not currently issuing any kind of visa except in extreme emergencies.
+U.S. companies that have sponsored non-immigrant employees such as L-1 or H-1B (and especially employees who might need to apply for a new visa before returning to the United States) should consider limiting their travel abroad.
+Alternatively, plan for the possibility the employee will be stuck abroad for an extended period of time as U.S. consular posts remain shut and the U.S. is specifically barring the issuance of employment-based visas.
 For current information, check the U.S. Department of State’s COVID-19 page.

 - Bradley MaierShareholder